mattih11/MusicSaber-python/README.md

 - generate analyze.py class to do signal processing and extract events that can trigger midi.
 - generate a class that can link events to midi signals (ex. rising edge in signal derivation (neg, pos) --> tigger chord)
 - generate calibration.py class to have calibration routines
-- generate configuration handling (.yml?)
+- generate configuration handling (.yml?) --> remove magic numbers